strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/google-app-engine.md

 the `.gitignore` entries.

 ### Adding `.gitkeep` to database folder
-Because Google App Engine does not give `mkdir` permission, We need to keep database folder when deploy codes.
+Because Google App Engine does not give `mkdir` permissions and the `database/migrations` folder is required for deployments.
+Make sure `git` keeps track of the `database/migrations` folder by adding a `.gitkeep` file to the folder.
+Use the following command:

-`Path: ./database/migrations/`.

 ```bash
 touch .gitkeep